Shot in the Dark (Ozzy Osbourne song): Later releases and omissions

-Despite the commercial success of "Shot in the Dark", it was notably omitted from various re-releases and further compilations after 2000, widely believed to be the result of the aforementioned authorship issues, along with other legal disputes from Phil Soussan and Bob Daisley, while Osbourne himself has simply stated that he hates the Ultimate Sin album in general.
+Despite the commercial success of "Shot in the Dark", it was notably omitted from various re-releases and further compilations after 2000, widely believed to be the result of the aforementioned authorship issues, along with other legal disputes from Phil Soussan and predecessor bassist Bob Daisley, while Osbourne himself has simply stated that he hates The Ultimate Sin album in general.
 One notable exception to the song's consistent exclusion from compilations is the original 1997 release of The Ozzman Cometh.
 However, the 2002 re-release of this retrospective featured the track "Miracle Man" replacing "Shot in the Dark".
 In addition, the song is absent from compilations such as The Essential Ozzy Osbourne, Prince of Darkness, and Memoirs of a Madman.
 Both the EP Just Say Ozzy, which contains a live version of the song, and the original studio album The Ultimate Sin, were officially deleted from Ozzy's catalog in 2002.

-The original Ozzy Osbourne un-edited studio recording of "Shot in the Dark" (4:26) appears only on the 1986 single and the original release of The Ultimate Sin album.
+The original Ozzy Osbourne un-edited studio recording of "Shot in the Dark" (4:26) appears only on the original 1986 release of The Ultimate Sin album and some releases of the 1986 single.
 Later reissues of albums featuring a studio version of "Shot in the Dark" (namely, the 1995 remastered edition of The Ultimate Sin and the original 1997 release of The Ozzman Cometh) have the song edited to a 4:16 version, missing four extra measures of music after the first chorus.

-The original Wildlife rendition of the song was recorded and released by the Overland brothers' post-Wildlife AOR band FM on their 2012 release Only Foolin EP.
-The song was also covered by Finnish melodic rock band Stala & So. on their 2013 album Play Another Round (as bonus track), by Children of Bodom as a bonus track on their 2000 record Follow the Reaper, and by German power metal band Powerwolf on their 2015 album Metallum Nostrum.
+The original Wildlife rendition of the song was recorded and released by the Overland brothers' post-Wildlife AOR band FM on their 2012 release Only Foolin EP'.